A blog about light. Or the lack of it.

 Join me as I break down those shots, and explain what I lit, what I didn’t light (often more important), how I lit and why I lit as I did.
 There’ll be good shots and not so good shots.
 Things won’t always work out and the stars won’t always align.
 That’s another reality for a wedding photographer: near misses, and there’ll be those for sure.
 But stick with me, and whatever about the photos, I promise you’ll learn a bag of tricks to give you the best chance of overcoming non-ideal light and capturing A Shot In The Dark.

-Each post will focus on just a single image, but there will be plenty of behind the scenes details such as lighting diagrams, test shots, camera and flash settings, and even out-takes and mistakes.
-There are no secrets, and I’m not one for holding back how I did something for fear someone else might do it better.
+There will be no secrets, and I’m not one for holding back how I did something for fear someone else might do it better.
 I learnt all I know about photography from fellow photographers who were kind enough to share, and most of them are still better than me.
 And if I’ve outshone one or two of them on occasion it’s been a combination of luck, skill and hard work on my part, rather than me simply copying what someone else has done.
 So please, do go and try these things at home.
 Or on a job.
 And if you nail it, we’ll all be happy.